StefanIvemo/stefanivemo.github.io/_posts/2020-04-22-API Management Pre-Reqs.md

 title: Deploy APIM like a champ - Part 1 - Prerequisites
 ---

-I've been working a lot with Azure API Management supporting developers with the surrounding infrastructure like vNets (for APIM in vNet mode), Application Gateways, certificates, backup, custom RBAC etc. Over the years I've learned a lot of things regarding APIM, some of them undocumented or poorly documented.
+I've been working a lot with Azure API Management supporting developers with the surrounding infrastructure like VNets (for APIM in VNet mode), Application Gateways, certificates, backup, custom RBAC etc. Over the years I've learned a lot of things regarding APIM, some of them undocumented or poorly documented.
 I want to share some of the tips and tricks I've learned in a series of posts on the topic "Deploy APIM like a champ" and this is the first part of the series.

 Prerequisites
 ------